Alex Higgins: 1970s

 Spectators at the 1972 world final, held at Selly Park British Legion in Birmingham, were seated on makeshift benches made from wooden boards supported on beer barrels.
 There was a miners' strike in progress at the time of the final, and without normal power on the first evening of play, the opening session was conducted with dim lighting provided by a mobile generator.
-The scores were tied at 66 after the first day of play and 99 at the end of the third session; Spencer then pulled ahead in the fourth session to lead 1311.
-Higgins kept pace and ended day three tied again at 1818, this the half-way point of the match.
-After once more drawing level, at 2121, Higgins won six consecutive frames to lead 2721.
-He also took the first frame on day five but lost four of the next five frames to finish 2925 ahead.
-On the last day, Higgins made a break of 82 in the 66th frame, maintaining a four-frame lead at 3531.
-He took the opening frame of the concluding session, before compiling breaks of 94 and 46 to win the last frame he needed by 140 points to 0 to secure a 3731 victory.
+The scores were tied at 6–6 after the first day of play and 9–9 at the end of the third session; Spencer then pulled ahead in the fourth session to lead 13–11.
+Higgins kept pace and ended day three tied again at 18–18, this the half-way point of the match.
+After once more drawing level, at 21–21, Higgins won six consecutive frames to lead 27–21.
+He also took the first frame on day five but lost four of the next five frames to finish 29–25 ahead.
+On the last day, Higgins made a break of 82 in the 66th frame, maintaining a four-frame lead at 35–31.
+He took the opening frame of the concluding session, before compiling breaks of 94 and 46 to win the last frame he needed by 140 points to 0 to secure a 37–31 victory.
 On winning the championship, Higgins earned £480 in prize money.
 Aged 22, he was the youngest-ever snooker world champion, a record he held until 21-year-old Stephen Hendry won the title in 1990.
-Higgins was also the first qualifier to win the world title, (as of 2025) a feat only achieved by three other players—Terry Griffiths in 1979, Shaun Murphy in 2005 and Zhao Xintong in 2025.
+Higgins was also the first qualifier to win the world title, a feat since achieved by only three other players—Terry Griffiths in 1979, Shaun Murphy in 2005 and Zhao Xintong in 2025.